LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 The first three columns contains the number of lines, words and bytes.

-If we only have a handful of files to compare, it might be faster or more convenient to just check with Microsoft Excel, OpenRefine or your favourite text editor, but when we have tens, hundreds or thousands of documents, the Unix shell has a clear speed advantage.
+If we only have a handful of files to compare, it might be faster or more convenient to just check with Microsoft Excel, OpenRefine or your favorite text editor, but when we have tens, hundreds or thousands of documents, the Unix shell has a clear speed advantage.
 The real power of the shell comes from being able to combine commands and automate tasks, though.
 We will touch upon this slightly.